oracle/opengrok/README.txt

 E.g. if my opengrok data directory is /tank/opengrok and my source root is in /tank/source and I'd like to get more verbosity I'd run the indexer as:

-# OPENGROK_REMOTE_REPOS=true OPENGROK_VERBOSE=true \
+$ OPENGROK_VERBOSE=true OPENGROK_INSTANCE_BASE=/tank/opengrok \
-  OPENGROK_INSTANCE_BASE=/tank/opengrok ./OpenGrok index /tank/source
+  ./OpenGrok index /tank/source

 Since above will also change default location of config file, beforehands(or restart your web container after creating this symlink) I suggest doing below for our case of having opengrok instance in /tank/opengrok :

-# ln -s /tank/opengrok/etc/configuration.xml
+$ ln -s /tank/opengrok/etc/configuration.xml \
-# /var/opengrok/etc/configuration.xml
+ /var/opengrok/etc/configuration.xml

 A lot more customizations can be found inside the script, you just need to have a look at it, eventually create a configuration out of it and use